Van’s Substack

 Activists never give up in the face of facts, so they'll trot out Nobody knows what to do about nuclear waste!
 But what is the substance we call “nuclear waste?”
 That's the wrong term for it.
 Spent nuclear fuel is actually valuable 5%-used fuel.
 We’ve known the right thing to do for eighty years, but refuse to do it: separate the 5% of it that is fission products from the 95% of it that is unused fuel and consume the unused fuel to produce electricity and fission products.
 Other than reducing the amount by a factor of twenty, does that have beneficial effects?
 Indeed it does because unused fuel is radiotoxically dangerous for 300,000 years, while fission products need custody for 300 years.

 How much fission products are produced?
-A simple easy-to-use rule of thumb is that producing a gigawatt-year (8,766,000,000 kilowatt hours) of electricity produces one tonne of fission products, of which 92.6 kilograms are caesium and strontium.
+A simple easy-to-use rule of thumb is that producing a gigawatt-year (8,765,812,800 kilowatt hours) of electricity produces one tonne of fission products, of which 92.6 kilograms are caesium and strontium.
 An all-nuclear all-electric 1,700 GWe American economy would produce 156 tonnes of caesium and strontium per year.
-They have a density slightly more than two tonnes per cubic yard, so the amount is 78 cubic yards per year, or less than nine cement mixer trucks full -- for an entirely nuclear all-electric American energy economy!
+They have a density slightly more than two tonnes per cubic yard, so the amount is 78 cubic yards per year, or less than nine cement mixer trucks full — for an entirely nuclear all-electric American energy economy!
 We can handle that.

 Why don't we do it?
-Because the Carter Administration sabotaged it, in the naive belief that if the United States did not recycle spent fuel, nobody else would build nuclear weapons.
+Because the Carter Administration sabotaged it, in the naïve belief that if the United States did not recycle spent fuel, nobody else would build nuclear weapons.
 I guess India and Pakistan and North Korea weren't paying sufficient attention.

 So far, nobody in America has had the guts to start doing it again.
 Maybe that's just as well, because the system that was planned for Barnwell, SC, would have used a process called PUREX.
 This is a solvent-based system for which enormous amounts of land, plant, and equipment are needed, and it doesn't really do a complete job.